Management Committee

 Committee Member

-Jim did not let this stop him.
 He received a guide dog in 1986, enrolled in TAFE at Rockhampton and learned to type.
-He commenced university and completed a Bachelor of Arts in 1991 and was the first blind graduate at Central Queensland University.
-This lead to an appointment in 1992 as the Disabilities Officer at CQU; being their first blind employee.
-He joined no less than nine local boards and management committees after graduating.
+He commenced university and completed a Bachelor of Arts in 1991 and was the first blind graduate of Central Queensland University.
+In 1992 he was appointed as Disabilities Officer at CQU; being its first blind employee.
+He joined nine local boards and management committees after graduating.
 Thankfully this included Capricorn Citizen Advocacy.
+In 1996 he was awarded a “Special Award” on Australia Day for services to the community.

-Jim cleans his own house and makes his own furniture, however he does need someone to assist with the ironing and gardening.
-Anybody who knows Jim will attest that he possesses a wicked sense of humour; this includes regularly poking fun at himself.
+Jim has never let his ongoing health situation deter him from making the most of every day and from doing things that amaze others.
+He cleans his own house and makes his own furniture, however he needs help with the ironing and gardening.
+Anybody who knows Jim knows his wicked sense of humour; this includes regularly poking fun at himself.
+His wealth of wisdom and knowledge makes him a very important member of our team.

 Kevin Ongheen